 As I did before my period of enlightenment, cyber trolls lash out with little thought that there is another human on the other site.
 You see something that upsets you and you lash out at it – not realizing that you’re not lashing out at an idea, you’re lashing out at someone.

 Even in online business we tend to forget about the people sometimes.
-We talk about this ambiguous mass of entities that we can “site visitors” or “customers,” but do we really consider what these entities really are?
+We talk about this ambiguous mass of entities that we call “site visitors” or “customers,” but do we really consider what these entities really are?

 My friend owns a restaurant in town.
 It just opened up last fall and it’s doing well.
 For ages, we wanted to get a web site up but all the various pieces were taking time to get into place.
 We have a Facebook page going so we weren’t working with nothing – we just didn’t have a web site.
 The most common private message coming through on Facebook was, “Can I see a menu?”
 Of course, we had a picture of the menu posted on the Facebook page and pinned to the top.
 But that wasn’t where someone would expect to find a menu.
 You expect to go to Google, search for a restaurant and find a clearly labeled link heading to a menu in their knowledge panel.
 Instead of getting frustrated about people not being able to find the menu, we needed to redouble our efforts and put the menu where the people expected to find it.